roivaz/kuadrant-deployment/README.md

 1. Label the clusters in your argocd instance.
 To do so, go to "**settings** > **clusters** > **<cluster-name>** > **edit**" in the argocd UI.
 This can also be achieved using the argocd CLI.
 The following labels must be set, depending on the desired effect:

-    * argocd.argoproj.io/secret-type=cluster: all applicationsets expect that clusters have this label.
+    * `argocd.argoproj.io/secret-type=cluster`: all applicationsets expect that clusters have this label.
 This label is always present for clusters different that the 'in-cluster' one, which might not have it, depending on how argocd was installed.
 Make sure that 'in-cluster' also has this label, as it acts as the hub cluster.
-    * deployment.kuadrant.io/hub=true: marks this cluster as the hub.
+    * `deployment.kuadrant.io/hub=true`: marks this cluster as the hub.
 Certain resources will only be installed in the hub cluster.
-    * vendor=OpenShift: marks this cluster as an OpenShift cluster.
+    * `vendor=OpenShift`: marks this cluster as an OpenShift cluster.
 A k8s cluster is assumed if this label is not present.

 2. Use the following target to apply the `manifests/app-of-apps-application.yaml` manifest that will automatically manage all the other Applications in all the clusters.
 Make sure you have the correct kubeconfig context loaded in your shell.